 In March 2020, a state of calamity was declared throughout the Philippines due to the COVID-19 pandemic.
 Three years since the pandemic started, the Company continues to recognize the health and business risks posed by COVID-19 to the general public and the need to join the collective effort in mitigating its spread.
 The Company remains vigilant and continues to observe health and safety protocols in its operations and complies with government regulations to safeguard the health and safety of its employees and customers.
+The pandemic resulted in a decrease in consolidated sales by 7.3% during 2020.
+A decrease of ₱11.85 billion compared to prior period.

-Given the dynamic nature of these circumstances, the related impact on the Group's results of operations, cash flows and financial condition could not be reasonably estimated at this time and will be reflected in the Group's 2020 financial statements.
+Given the dynamic nature of these circumstances, the related impact on the Group's results of operations, cash flows and financial condition could not be reasonably estimated and will be reflected in the Group's financial statements.